Completing Your ADSAC Assessment Online in Oklahoma

 Is the ADSAC assessment mainly for court or for license reinstatement?

-In Oklahoma, a ADSAC assessment is required for driver’s license reinstatement, and it is often required by the court or probation and parole depending on the situation.
+In Oklahoma, an ADSAC assessment is required for driver’s license reinstatement, and it is often required by the court or probation and parole depending on the situation.

 How long does an online ADSAC assessment take?

 Most ADSAC assessments are completed in one appointment.
-The total time can vary depending on individual circumstances and the amount information that must be reviewed.
-As a general rule they last 75-90 minutes.
+The total time can vary depending on individual circumstances and the amount of information that must be reviewed.
+As a general rule, they last 75-90 minutes.

 What happens after I complete my ADSAC assessment?